kaveeshagim/qr-code-component/README.md

 ### Continued development

-I want to further develop my CSS skills, especially regarding flexbox and grids
+I want to further develop my CSS skills, especially regarding flexbox and grids for a responsive design.

 ## Author